Mtanaka77/Dissipated_Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

 The peak of the time derivative dU_sys/dt corresponds to the Curie temperatre of 858 K (585 C) with the sinusoidal magnetic field Bz= 5,000 gauss, the constant magnetic field B_z0= 2x10^4 gauss, and the initial temperture 200 K.
-The total energy U_sys and the time derivative dU_sys/dt are shown as the proof of our theory of microwave magnetic sintering, Ref.
+The total energy U_sys and the time derivative dU_sys/dt in sai123a.pdf are shown as the proof of our theory of microwave magnetic sintering, Ref.
 2.

 ## Numerical code, parameters and files